Applications for the 2025 ACT Book of the Year Award are currently open and close on Thursday 20 March 2025.

 - Only one book per author may be nominated.

-- The following books will not be considered: anthologies, military studies, picture books, instruction manuals, university theses, bibliographies, dictionaries, encyclopaedias, professional reference titles, guide books, catalogues, personal growth books, lifestyle or hobby books and educational text books.
+- The following books will not be considered: anthologies, military studies, photography books, instruction manuals, university theses, bibliographies, dictionaries, encyclopaedias, professional reference titles, guide books, catalogues, personal growth books, lifestyle or hobby books, educational text books and books entirely generated by AI.

 - Four copies of the nominated title need to be supplied to artsACT.

-- Books sent by post must be postmarked on or before the closing date.
+- If you send the books by post, they must be postmarked on or before the closing date.

 - Postal address: